ibm-cloud-docs/watson-assistant/preview-share.md

 1. On the **Preview** page, click **Copy link to share**.
 1. Send the link to your team.

-The preview link is disabled is web chat security is enabled.
+The preview link is not accessible if web chat security is enabled.
 For more information about web chat security, see [Securing the web chat](/docs/watson-assistant?topic=watson-assistant-web-chat-security).
 {: note}